 I got dressed, and then went to my kitchen.
 I poured myself a bowl of cereal.
 I groggily rubbed my eyes, then went back to my room to get my phone.

-I pulled my phone off of its charger, then turned it on as I walked back into the kitchen.
+I pulled my phone from its charger, then turned it on as I walked back into the kitchen.
 I sat down at my table.
 My phone’s user interface loaded up, and then my phone immediately started to vibrate.

 I unlocked my phone.
 All of the notifications were from Valerie, my friend.
 She wanted to know if I was busy today.